vmware-tanzu/asset-relocation-tool-for-kubernetes/README.md

 ## Inputs

-Chart mover requires a few inputs for the various commands.
+Relok8s requires a few inputs for the various commands.

 ### Chart